A stable infinity-category of Lagrangian cobordisms: Appendix on oo -categories

 \begin{definition} If for all $n\geq0$, any horn $\Lambda_i^n \to \sC$ can be filled, we say that $\sC$ is a {\em Kan complex}.
 If any horn can be filled for $0<i<n$, we say that $\sC$ is a {\em weak Kan complex}, an {\em $\infty$-category}, and a {\em quasi-category}.
 (The three terms are synonymous, and all in common usage.) \end{definition}

 \begin{example} If $\sC$ is the nerve of a small category, we can fill $\Lambda_1^2$ because we can compose any two functions.
 To be able to fill $\Lambda_0^2$ or $\Lambda_2^2$ means we can find inverses to any function.
-Intuitively, the difference between a Kan complex and a weak Kan complex is that the former is a groupoid, while the latter is one in which composition is defined (up to homotopy). \end{example}
+Intuitively, the difference between a Kan complex and a weak Kan complex is that the former is a groupoid, while the latter may have non-invertible morphisms. \end{example}

 \begin{example} Given any topological space $X$, one can define the simplicial set of {\em singular chains on $X$}, $\Sing(X)_\bullet$, whose $n$-simplices are continuous maps of the standard $n$-simplex into $X$.
 This is a Kan complex. \end{example}